 An HRA is a popular health benefit option for organizations that allows employers to reimburse their employees for healthcare expenses.
 However, depending on the type of HRA offered, employees may be required to reduce or waive their premium tax credits.

-With a qualified small employer HRA (QSEHRA), your employees must reduce their premium tax credit subsidy by the monthly allowance of the QSEHRA.
+With a qualified small employer HRA (QSEHRA), your employees can only use their premium tax credits if the QSEHRA allowance is considered unaffordable.
+To learn more about calculating affordability with a QSEHRA, see our article.
+If your QSEHRA allowance is unaffordable, employees must reduce their premium tax credit subsidy by the monthly allowance of the QSEHRA.
+Employees can't opt out of a QSEHRA.

 With an individual coverage HRA (ICHRA), employees can only use their premium tax credits and waive the ICHRA if the ICHRA amount is considered unaffordable.
 To learn more about calculating affordability, use our free affordability calculator.